 Schedule an appointment with Dr Aron, weight loss physician.
 The doctor usually base her decision based on your weight and height, medical history, family history, and your lifestyle.
 If further workup is required doctor will discuss details with you prior to performing any tests on you or starting you on any medications.

-Several safe and effective prescription medicines and natural supplements can be used to suppress hunger and add support to your dietary and lifestyle plan.
-Appetite suppressants do work, and can be very useful in kick-starting a diet.
+Several safe and effective prescription medicines and natural supplements can be used to suppress hunger and add support to your diet and lifestyle.
+Appetite suppressants do work, and can be very useful in kick-starting your weight loss.
 They also increase your metabolism, and your energy level.
 Prescription medications, for example, have been shown to increase weight loss by 50-100%.